Kettle running costs and maintaining your kettle

 Let it sit

-Allow the solution to sit in the kettle for 15-30 minutes.
-This will allow the solution to dissolve the limescale.
+Allow the solution to sit in the kettle for 15-30 minutes, or for the time recommended by the manufacturer if you are using a shop-bought descaler.
+This gives the solution time to loosen and dissolve the limescale.

 -